FurkanPal/weather_alert/README.md

 - **Twilio Integration**: If rain is predicted within the next 12 hours, the script sends an SMS alert using Twilio.
 Ensure you have sufficient Twilio credits or balance to send SMS messages.

-- **Location and Weather Parameters**: Modify the latitude and longitude coordinates in the `weather_params` dictionary to specify the location for which you want to check the weather.
+- **Nominatim Api**: This api will pull your location latitude and longitude `weather_params` dictionary to specify the location check where ever you are the weather.
 You can also adjust other parameters such as `exclude` to include or exclude specific weather data (e.g., current weather, minutely forecast, daily forecast).

 ## Customization